HankSteelVEVO/LethalCompanySpreadsheetUpdater/README.md

 # LethalCompanySpreadsheetUpdater
 # --DESCRIPTION--

-Uses Tesseract OCR to automatically scan your game screen for information and sends it directly to a Google Sheet for information gathering or to be used in an overlay for streaming/recording software.
+Uses Tesseract OCR to automatically scan your Lethal Company game screen for information and sends it directly to a Google Sheet for record keeping or to be used in an overlay for streaming/recording software.
+This software is for Windows OS.

-Made for Windows :(

 The software works by taking small images of different areas of the screen at a rate of about twice a second, and upon recognizing either digits on certain key phrases, it will update your spreadsheet accordingly.
 I have my spreadsheet linked to an overlay in OBS, which allows me to not only automatically updated my spreadsheet to keep track of my runs of High Quota%, but also allows the recording/stream of the game to always have important information for reference.